2024 Annual Report on Internal Complaint Handling

 4. The complaint

-Complaint about the manner of communication regarding road works.
+Complaint regarding the manner of communication concerning roadwork.

 5. The complaint